example42/psick/README.md

 ### Control repo

-To be able to use the control-repo with Puppet some gems are needed and defined in the ```Puppetfile``` have to be deployed.
+To be able to use the control-repo with Puppet some gems are needed and modules defined in the ```Puppetfile``` have to be deployed.

-The hiera-eyaml, r10k and deep_merge gems can be installed by the setup script which also runs r10k to populate the modules directory.
+The hiera-eyaml, r10k and deep_merge gems can be installed by the setup script or manually with commands like:

+    # Gem installation in system
+    gem install hiera-eyaml
+    gem install r10k
+    gem install deep_merge

+    # Gem installation in Puppet environment
+    /opt/puppetlabs/puppet/bin/gem install hiera-eyaml
+    /opt/puppetlabs/puppet/bin/gem install r10k
+    /opt/puppetlabs/puppet/bin/gem install deep_merge

+    # Gem installation in Puppet server environment (if present)
+    /opt/puppetlabs/server/apps/puppetserver/cli/apps/gem install hiera-eyaml
+    /opt/puppetlabs/server/apps/puppetserver/cli/apps/gem install r10k
+    /opt/puppetlabs/server/apps/puppetserver/cli/apps/gem install deep_merge

+Population of the ```modules``` directory via r10k based on ```Puppetfile```:

+    r10k puppetfile install -v

 ### Vagrant

-For a correct setup of the Vagrant environment you need some extra plugins:
+For a correct setup of the Vagrant environment you need Vagrant, VirtualBox and some extra plugins:

     vagrant plugin install vagrant-cachier
     vagrant plugin install vagrant-vbguest